The Bankrate promise

 “Ideally, you have this money set aside in a savings account to have it ready when you get to buying a home,” van Faassen says.

 If your parents or another family member is going to give you money for the down payment, make sure they do so at least three months before you start applying for mortgages.
 Generally, lenders want to see a history or that it has been in your savings account for at least 90 days.

-Once you’re closer to choosing a home to buy, you can decide if you want to get preapproved for a mortgage or prequalified.
+Decide if you want to get preapproved for a mortgage or prequalified once you’re closer to choosing a home to buy.
 Being prequalified is not a formal process and it means that you are likely to be approved for a mortgage if you were to apply.
 On the other hand, receiving preapproval for a mortgage is a firm commitment of credit from the lender.